 Assistant Coach Ryan Freeburg

-Ryan Freeburg is in his third season as an assistant coach at the University of Alabama in 2016.
+Ryan Freeburg is in his fourth season as an assistant coach at the University of Alabama in 2017.
 Freeburg works primarily with passing, blocking and defense.

 Prior to arriving at Alabama in 2014, Freeburg was an assistant coach at the University of Dayton during the 2013 season, helping train the Flyers’ setters and middle blockers.
 Serving as the team’s defensive coordinator, his Dayton squad averaged 3.00 blocks-per-set, which ranked third nationally.
 Prior to Dayton he spent two seasons as an assistant coach at George Washington University, where he trained the team’s serve receive, blocking and outside hitters.